 Shop a gorgeous (though pricey) collection of unique decor, now with a longer 60-day return period and free mail-in returns.

 UO has a large selection of chic and (slightly more) affordable decor that we promise won’t make your home look like a dorm room.

 Serena & Lily is fulfilling orders as usual, and it’s also offering the option to postpone delivery for 30 days free of charge for items eligible for white glove service.

-H&M has a very chic, affordable home section, and is offering free shipping and returns on all orders.
+H&M has a very chic, affordable home section, and is offering free returns on everything and free shipping on orders over $25.

 Home Depot is still open for in-person shopping with reduced hours and delivery.
 The company is also prioritizing frequent restocking of cleaning supplies.